aprameyak/ScoreMe/README.md

-# StudentPerformance

-Using a kaggle dataset about Student Performance
-The Linear Regression Model utilizes scikit-learn to preidct student performance The model scores aproximately 98.8% accuracy
+This utilized a Pandas dataframe to structure a kaggle student exam performance dataset with columns for each data point.
+Valuable insights were derived using Matplotlib and Seaborn to visualize, analyze, and clean the dataset.
+A Scikit-Learn linear regression model was developed to predict student exam performance with a 98.8% accuracy.